KCErb/lucky-hasura-docker/TLDR.md

    rm spec/setup/setup_database.cr
    ```

-6. Run `script/test` to prove tests work as expected.
+6. Run `script/test` to start a shell session in a special test environment.

 ### Healthcheck